palantir/conjure/docs/spec/wire.md

   - the de-aliased return type is `optional<T>` and the value is not present: servers must return an empty HTTP body
   - the de-aliased return type is `optional<binary>` and the value is present: servers must write the raw bytes as an octet-stream
   - the de-aliased return type is `binary`: servers must write the raw bytes as an octet-stream
+  - the client has indicated that the `application/x-jackson-smile` MIME type is acceptable and a non-binary value is present: servers may serialize return values using the [Smile format][] defined below

 ### 3.3.
 Content-Type header
 Conjure servers must send a `Content-Type` header according to the endpoint's return value:

   - if the endpoint returns [`204 No Content`](https://tools.ietf.org/html/rfc2616#section-10.2.5), servers must send no `Content-Type` header.
   - if the de-aliased return type is `binary`, servers must send `Content-Type: application/octet-stream`,
-  - otherwise, servers must send `Content-Type: application/json`.
+  - otherwise, servers must send `Content-Type: application/json` if encoding the response as JSON,
+  - or `Content-Type: application/x-jackson-smile` if encoding the response as Smile.

 ### 3.4.
 Conjure errors
-In order to send a Conjure error, servers must serialize the error using the [JSON format][].
+In order to send a Conjure error, servers must serialize the error using the [JSON format][] or [Smile format]][].
 In addition, servers must send a http status code corresponding to the error's code.

 Conjure Error code         | HTTP Status code |
 -------------------------- | ---------------- |